cowprotocol/composable-cow/canonical/README.md

 A new contract type is deployed with the regular scripts, using `CREATE2` and a salt, which already gives the same address on every chain.

-That only holds while the import paths and compiler settings stay put, though: a later rebuild produces a different metadata hash and therefore a different address, which is how the contracts here ended up needing to be recorded.
-So before deploying an existing type to a further chain, check that a rebuild still yields the address it has elsewhere, and record its initcode here if it does not.